-Data from the groundwater sampling events for the downgradient monitoring wells were compared to the calculated prediction limits (PL) for the appendix III constituents.
-Once data is verified, a sample concentration greater than the PL is considered to represent a SSI.
-The statistical analyses completed in 2022 for the August 2021 semi-annual detection monitoring sampling event indicated no SSIs for appendix III constituents.
-The statistical analyses completed for the February 2022 semi-annual detection monitoring sampling event indicated a SSI for boron at MW-6.
-An ASD was completed and certified on 6 December 2022.
-The unit remains in a detection monitoring program; therefore, there was no transition between monitoring programs in 2022.
+Data from the groundwater sampling events for the downgradient monitoring wells were compared to the calculated prediction limits (PL) for the Appendix III constituents.
+Once data are verified, a sample concentration greater than the PL is considered to represent a SSI.
+The statistical analyses completed in 2024 for the August 2023 semiannual detection monitoring sampling events indicated no SSIs for Appendix III constituents.
+The statistical analyses completed for the February 2024 semiannual detection monitoring sampling events indicated and certified on 9 October 2024.
+The Ash Pond System remains in detection monitoring.
+Therefore, there was no transition between monitoring programs in 2024.